alexwlchan/python-taskpaper/docs/auto_expiring_deferred.md

 # Auto-expiring deferred items

-I use the `@defer` tag to mark items that I don't want to handle right away.
+Sometimes I want to add an item to my task list, but I don't want to act on it immediately.
+Perhaps it's blocked on another task, or I can't start doing it until a certain date.
+I use the `@defer` tag to label such items.

 I have a few lines in my [TaskPaper theme][theming] that dim deferred items, so they're easy to skip when I'm skimming my task list: